imversed/imversed/docs/src/fordevelopers/guides.md

 where:

-- `$EVMOSADDRESS` is the Imversed address with balances of interest (eg. imversed1...).
+- `$IMVADDRESS` is the Imversed address with balances of interest (eg. imversed1...).

 - (optional) `$COUNTTOTAL` counts the total number of records in all balances to query for.